lowleveldesign/debug-recipes/windows/network/windows-network-tracing.md

 netsh trace stop
 ```

 A new .etl file should be created in the output directory (as well as a .cab file with some interesting system logs).
+Some ETW providers do not generate information about the processes related to the specific events (for instance WFP provider) - keep this in mind when choosing your own set.

+Many interesting capture filters are available, you may use `netsh trace show CaptureFilterHelp` to list them.
+Most interesting include `CaptureInterface`, `Protocol`, `Ethernet.`, `IPv4.` and `IPv6.` options set, example:

+    netsh trace start scenario=InternetClient capture=yes CaptureInterface="Local Area Connection 2" Protocol=TCP Ethernet.Type=IPv4 maxSize=250 fileMode=circular overwrite=yes traceFile=c:\temp\nettrace.etl

+    netsh trace stop

+### In procmon ###

+Procmon network tracing does not collect data sent or received but it will reveal all the network connections opened by processes in the system.

 Analyze traces
 --------------